ryanmitchell/ti-ext-mealtimes/README.md

 Extends mealtimes to allow for menu scheduling and different menus on different days.

+This is free and doesn't require a license, but you can [donate to Ryan](https://github.com/sponsors/ryanmitchell), the developer behind it, to show your appreciation.

 ### After Installation
 If you want the menu items to be hidden when unavailable, then modify the `mapIntoObjects()` function in `extensions/igniter/local/components/Menu.php` by adding the following before `$list->setCollection();`